2021-2022 RFM Master Calendar

 Shirts and Tops

-No tee-shirts (including long sleeve) or sweatshirts (unless school branded) will be allowed with the exception specific class tee-shirt that can worn on announced specific occasions such as field trips, pep rallies, and spirit week.
+No tee-shirts (including long sleeve) will be allowed with the exception of school-branded gear.
 Tee-shirts may be worn under shirts and may show.

 All shirts or tops must be button up or collared shirts (polo type shirts are acceptable), with sleeves.
 The shirts must cover just below the collar bone, but a tee-shirt may be worn under the shirt to assure proper coverage.
 Shirts may not have printing, images, words, or logos with the exception of a small logo (5 inches or less) on one side of the shirt.
 The logo may be related to the brand of the shirt or related to a topic and of a style not prohibited by the dress code.